ibm-granite/granite-code-models/README.md

 <img src="./figures/GraniteCodeFigure1.png" />

 ## How to Download our Models?
 You can download our models from HuggingFace.
 First, please visit the model repository of your preference, for example, `ibm-granite/granite-3b-code-base`.
 To download the model (i.e., `granite-3b-code-base`), click on *Files and versions* tab and download the content of the `main` branch.
-You can also download our models via the command line by installing `huggingface-hub` library.
-Another option is to clone a model's respective HuggingFace repository (i.e., `git clone git@hf.co:ibm-granite/granite-3b-code-base`).
+You can also download our models via the command line by installing `huggingface-hub` library, or by cloning the model's repository (i.e., `git clone git@hf.co:ibm-granite/granite-3b-code-base`).

 ## How to Use our Models?